RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 16.md

 But that made no sense.

 Even now, if she thought back and imagined her last boyfriend, Chet, with his toned muscles and big hands and leering eyes, the notion of letting him touch her turned her stomach.
 But she wasn't opposed to guys, if she imagined that Trouble was packing a trouser snake she would have felt pleased all the same.
+She leaned against Trouble's room door and slid into a siting position, propping her elbows on her knees and crossing her arms.
+Making sure not to injure herself to let her head fall and rest on her arms, since seeing Trouble get their cast she had become conscious how easily one could break an arm.

 Putting that aside, she tried to do what Trouble had yelled at her and imagined Debug trying to make a pass at her.
 This had been part of her problem all week, because Debug was so standoffish it was difficult to imagine them taking the initiative like that.
 When the two of them worked together, Debug would always make sure to stay an arm's length away, make sure they never accidentally bumped into one another.
 She had been so unable to think about how they would start it that she just skipped to the deed and got put off.